Associate MEMBERS

 Yeghicheyan, J., & Jaspart, A., 2018, “Collective Research: A Bulwark Against ‘Ethnographic Discomfort’?
 The Case of a Shared Fieldsite in Prison,”*Ethnologie française*, vol. 48, no. 3, pp. 539–576.

-Solini L., Scheer D., &Yeghicheyan J., 2016, “‘A Window to the Outside’?
-The Ecology of Two Prison Environments,”Sociology, No. 3, Vol. 7, pp. 225–242.
+Solini, L., Scheer, D., &Yeghicheyan, J., 2016, “‘A Window to the Outside’?
+The Ecology of Two Prison Environments,”*Sociologie*, No. 3, Vol. 7, pp. 225–242.

 Project Management

-Solini, L.,Yeghicheyan, J., & Ferez, S., 2019,Prisons: Uses and Appropriations of Prison Spaces, Paris: Éditions de la Sorbonne, “Locus Solus.”
+Solini, L.,Yeghicheyan, J., & Ferez, S., 2019,Prisons: Uses and Appropriations of Prison Spaces, Paris, Éditions de la Sorbonne, “Locus Solus.”

-Book chapter
+Book Chapter

-Yeghicheyan, J., 2016, “An Ethnologist on the Fringes of the Prison System: Reflections on an Ethnographic Engagement,”in Perera, E. & Beldame, Y.,*In situ: Situations, Interactions, and Research Narratives*, Paris: L’Harmattan, “Mouvements des savoirs” series, pp. 121–132.
+Yeghicheyan, J., 2016, “An Ethnologist on the Outskirts of the Prison System: Reflections on an Ethnographic Engagement,”in Perera, E. & Beldame, Y.,*In situ: Situations, Interactions, and Research Narratives*, Paris: L’Harmattan, “Mouvements des savoirs” series, pp. 121–132.

 Thesis